-ROWAN works closely with the health care facilities in the region to improve healthcare in the community, particularly to orphans & widows.
+ROWAN also works closely with the health care facilities in the region, such as Musana Hospital, to improve healthcare in the community, particularly to orphans & widows.
 ROWAN ensures that all its members receive:

 HIV/AIDS Member Care

 About 30% of ROWAN members are living with the HIV virus.
-ROWAN provides antiretroviral medication, bi-annual testing of white blood cells, personal counseling & home visits from our loving staff.
+ROWAN provides access to antiretroviral medication, bi-annual testing of white blood cells, personal counseling & home visits from our loving staff.